pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

    sudo apt install tesseract-ocr-deu tesseract-ocr-fra

-See the next section on :ref:`installing Tesseract language packs <tesseract-language-packs>` for further details.
+See the page on :ref:`installing Tesseract language packs <tesseract-language-packs>` for further details.

 ----